 The concept behind car financing is very simple.
 Buy now, drive now, pay later.
-Car financing has made this possible, especially as the cost of new (and used) cars has soared.
+Car financing has made this possible, especially as the cost of new (and used) cars have soared.

 But don’t count on necessarily getting a low rate like this yourself.
 The car financing you get will depend on a host of factors.
 These include the prime rate (the ‘cost of money’ to the bank or financing institution), the length of the loan, whether the auto manufacturer is offering promotional rates on certain models, and above all, your credit score.